Updated: 12th September 2025

-Patient visiting is under constant review and is based on patient and staff feedback
+Patient visiting is under constant review and is based on patient and staff feedback.

 Our current Maternity Visiting Policy is as follows: